KnisterPeter/jetty-service/README.md

 different bundles and share session as well as the servlet-context.
 This makes it kind of a multi-bundle war like construct.

+Besides the flexibility it does not fully comply to the servlet-spec nor the osgi http-service spec.

 Configuration
 =============